fredgibbs/cedar/docs/adv-guides/terminal.md

 This page explains how to use CEDAR from the Command Line.

+CEDAR stands for Curriculuar (and)  Enrollment Data Reporting and Analysis

+It provides a suite of tools for gathering data and doing common analysis and reporting tasks.

+It can be run as CLI tool, Rstudio environment, or as a Shiny web app

+---

+## CONFIGURING CEDAR

+Using Finder (Mac) or the Windows File Manager, navigate to the "includes" folder in your cedar directory.
+You don't need to do this on the command line.

+Find the cedar/includes/config_template.R, and rename it to config.R Open the newly renamed config.R file in a text editor, like Notepad++ (Windows) or TextEdit (Mac).
+*DO NOT USE Notepad or Word!*

+You will see lines for "cedar_base_dir" and "cedar_data_archive_dir".
+For each, in between the quotes:
+- cedar_base_dir: specify the full path to your cedar folder.
+- cedar_data_archive_dir: If you want to save downloaded Excel file from MyReports after you've ingested them into CEDAR, specify the full path to the folder where you want to store them.
+If you don't want to archive old MyReports, leave it blank.

+In both cases: Make sure the path BEGINS and END with a regular slash "/".
+On Windows, use either single forward slashes, or double backslashes anywhere they appear.

+- cedar_pandoc_path:
+If you want to make reports, you need to have pandoc installed on your machine.
+See https://pandoc.org/installing.html.
+On a Mac, it will install to /usr/local/bin/, so set cedar_pandoc_path to "/usr/local/bin/"

+Make sure filename extension stays as .R  when you save your file.

+## Testing Installation

+Now, on the command line, change directories to the cedar folder.

+From the commannd line, type  "Rscript cedar.R" (without quotes) and press Enter If you get an error that Rscript is not found, there is a problem with your system path.

+Otherwise, you should see a long list of options and a message that no function was specified.
+This means EVERYTHING IS WORKING!

+For fun, copy and paste the following onto the command line:
+Rscript cedar.R -f enrl -c 'ENGL 1120' -t 202410 --group_cols SUBJ_CRSE,TERM

+See the cookbook for examples of what you can do.

 ### A note about examples and terminology
 Everything after a single or double dash is a flag.
 There are two kinds of flags:
 - boolean (specifying it turns it on, otherwise it uses the default value (usually off))